 He is visited by (in this adaptation) by his old business partners Jacob and Robert Marley as ghosts, played by Statler and Waldorf who tell him to change his ways or he will be forever wandering the earth in misery.

 Michael Caine gives a great performance as Scrooge, showing what an adaptable actor he is.
-His meanness in the first part of the film shows the cruel side of Scrooge, whilst later, he shows a real happiness and warmth of the renewed character.
+His meanness in the first part of the film shows the cruel side of Scrooge, whilst later, he shows the real happiness and warmth of the renewed character.

 The Great Gonzo narrates the movie as Charles Dickens and is ably assisted by Rizzo the Rat.
 Kermit is Bob Cratchitt with Miss Piggy in the role of his wife, Mrs Cratchitt.

-This is still my sons favorite Christmas movie, and he won’t thank me for saying so, being a 14 year old ‘Medal of Honor’ devotee!
+This is still my son’s favorite Christmas movie, and he won’t thank me for saying so, being a 14-year-old ‘Medal of Honor’ devotee!